tardis-sn/tardisanalysis/docu/instructions.md

 plotter.generate_plot(xlim=(3000,1e4), twinx=True)
 ```

+If a large amount of elements are cluttering the colormap then a flag
+``nelements`` can be included, e.g.
+``plotter.generate_plot(xlim=(3000,1e4), twinx=True, nelements=10)``.
+This
+command will make the plot only include the n elements associated with the most
+line transitions; if not specified, then all elements in the model, with
+at least 1 transition, are included.

 A Kromer-type plot for the real packet population may be generated analogously
 by replacing ``mode='virtual'`` with ``mode='real'`` in the above example.: